casper-network/docs-archive/dapp/erc20/contract.md

 In Ethereum when a contract is called, it executes in its own context.
 The contract knows only the account's address which invoked it.
 In Solidity this address is accessible by `msg.caller`.

-In CasperLabs, when a deploy ("transaction" in Ethereum's nomenclature) directly executes a contract (as opposed to sending new Wasm instructions), it executes in the context of calling account, so it uses the account's storage.
+In CasperLabs, when a deploy ("transaction" in Ethereum's nomenclature) directly executes a session code (as opposed to sending new Wasm instructions), it executes in the context of calling account, so it uses the account's storage.

-Additionally, in CasperLabs, each contract has its own key-value storage, but only when executed in its own context (i.e. invoked by [call_contract](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.call_contract.html)).
+Additionally, in CasperLabs, each session code has its own key-value storage, but only when executed in its own context (i.e. invoked by [call_contract](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.call_contract.html)).
 For example, consider the chain of calls: a deploy from `Account` executes `Contract A`, then `Contract A` calls `Contract B`; then `Contract A` is executed in the context of `Account`, and `Contract B` is executed in its own context.

 ## Cargo.toml
 Start with package definition at `contract/Cargo.toml`.